 According to the ancient Greek philosopher Democritus, “Raising children is an uncertain thing; success is reached only after a life of battle and worry.”
 Written over 2,000 years ago, that advice remains ever relevant and new.
 Parenting feels like a daily battle.
 Frustrations brew, chaos ensues, and bedtime routine feels like WWIII.

 More often than not, my anger gets the best of me.
 Fatherhood takes a lot of work.
 Some days I make excuses to not put in the work.
-Failure and faux pas have became habit.
+Failure and faux pas have become habit.
 I desire a reset.
 A new beginning.
 I want to do better.
 Become something better.
 Become someone better for me kids.

 Thankfully, I don’t have to look [or travel] that far for the remedy.

 The Sacrament of Confession provides Catholics an opportunity to be forgiven and restore one’s relationship with God and their neighbor.
 St. Isidore of Seville wrote, “Confession heals, confession justifies, confession grants pardon of sin, all hope consists in confession; in confession there is a chance for mercy.”

 This school year my oldest child receives his First Confession and Eucharist.
 Next week he will receive the Sacrament of Reconciliation.
 My wife and I have been going through the religious education lessons to prepare him for an understanding and proper disposition to receive the sacrament of healing.
 In teaching him the basics about this sacrament, I too, actually learned something about Confession.